OlivierLDff/DoxygenBootstrapped/README.md

 *This fork is aiminig to provide support for doxygen 1.8.12+ which changed the way that the menus are structured and move to smartmenus.
 This is work in progress and should not be used right now.*

+*This second fork aim is to add CMake support, to build doxygen as part of a CMake project*

 [Demo](https://biogearsengine.com/documentation/index.html)